 To avoid this work, and a large number of errors that may become a result of this alteration, 1C:Enterprise uses the following development methodology:

-To store data regarding activity of accounting subjects, finances for example, configuration objects named Registers are used.
+To store data regarding the activity of accounting subjects, finances, for example, configuration objects named Registers are used.
 Documents that reflect business activities, record data in these registers.
 Reports, then, use these registers as data sources.